 If your child has symptoms of a bleeding disorder, your child’s doctor likely will conduct a thorough physical exam and ask about your child’s medical history and your family’s history of similar disorders.
-Doctors also might order blood tests.
+Doctors might order blood tests, which can determine:

 - How long it takes your child’s blood to clot

-- If your child’s blood is missing any specific clotting factors
+- If your child’s blood is missing or has reduced clotting factors

-- If your child’s blood has low levels of specific clotting factors
+- If your child’s blood has dysfunctional clotting factors

 Diagnosis of Thrombosis

-- Ultrasound: a noninvasive test that uses sound waves to take pictures of blood flowing through the arteries and veins
+- Ultrasound: A test that uses sound waves to take pictures of blood flowing through the arteries and veins

-- CT scan: a noninvasive test that uses X-rays to create cross-sectional pictures of your child’s organs and tissues
+- CT scan: A test that uses X-rays to take pictures of your child’s organs and tissues

-- MRI: a noninvasive test that uses magnetic fields to produce images of your child’s organs and tissues
+- MRI: A test that uses magnetic fields to produce images of your child’s organs and tissues

-- Venography: a test that is done by injecting dye into a vein to make it visible on an X-ray
+- Venography: A test that injects dye into a vein to make it visible on an X-ray